ComposersLearn

 Clara Schumann

-Brahms was overwhelmed with grief after his mother’s death, and historians believe his grief inspired him to compose the German Requiem.
+Brahms was overwhelmed with grief after his mother’s death, and historians believe his grief inspired him to compose the German Requiem, his longest composition.

 The premiere of the composition was a failure, with the timpanist drowning out the other musicians after misreading the dynamics.